 - Ability to work independently, as a team member and with others seamlessly.

-- Engineering skills to technically solve and repair equipment/systems problems.
+- Engineering/IT skills to technically solve and repair equipment/systems problems.

 - Judgment to know limitations and when to ask for assistance.

 - Trouble shooting medical equipment failures (this can be developed abroad), knowledge of basic hospital facility protocols and practices, electrical or mechanical technician repair skills, knowledge of or genuine interest in improving public health in rural areas.

 GPA Requirement: Minimum 2.5 GPA

 Compensation: All accepted applicants are eligible for an award up to $2,000 from Office of International Programs to help cover expenses

 Financial Award: Students will be considered for a financial award (in addition to the $2,000 mentioned above) from the Steinbright Career Development Center once accepted and paperwork submitted.